FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 # Kafka Notifications

-## Introduction

-NETCONF devices produce NETCONF notifications.
-UniConfig can collect these and create its own UniConfig notifications about specific events.
-Notifications from both NETCONF devices and UniConfig are published using Kafka.
+NETCONF and gNMI devices produce notifications, which UniConfig can collect and create its own UniConfig notifications about specific events.
+Notifications from both NETCONF and gNMI devices and UniConfig are published using Kafka.

 The following notification types are available:

 - NETCONF notifications
+- gNMI notifications
 - Notifications about transactions
 - Audit logs (RESTCONF notifications)
-- Data-change events
+- Data change events
 - Connection notifications

 Each notification type is stored in its own topic in Kafka.
 Additionally, all notifications are stored in one table in the database.

 ![notifications-in-cluster](cluster.svg)